-Repeat the steps above with the allocated carriers swapped between the two BC2 bands so that each BC2 band is tested once according to test case b) in TS 51.021 clause 6.12.2.
+If both BC2 bands are declared as CS4, CS5 or CS6, repeat the steps above with the allocated carriers swapped between the two BC2 bands so that each BC2 band is tested once according to test case b) in TS 51.021 clause 6.12.2.

 - The narrowest supported E-UTRA channel bandwidth shall be used in the test configuration.

-- If the sum of the maximum RF bandwidth of each supported operating bands is larger than the declared total bandwidth of transmitter and receiver for the declared band combinations of the BS, repeat the steps above for test configurations where the RF bandwidth of one of the operating band shall be reduced so that the total RF bandwidth of transmitter and receiver is not exceeded and vice versa.
+- If the sum of the maximum Base Station RF Bandwidth of each supported operating bands is larger than the declared total bandwidth of transmitter and receiver for the declared band combinations of the BS, repeat the steps above for test configurations where the Base Station RF Bandwidth of one of the operating band shall be reduced so that the Total RF Bandwidth of transmitter and receiver is not exceeded and vice versa.

 4.8.7.3.2 TC7c power allocation